e-sim-python/scripts/README.md

 - Dump all limits with a single click.
 - Complete all the missions with a single click.
 - Auto-hunt BHs
+- Discord bot (control each of your trusted group accounts via commands)
 - And much more!

 (As far as we know, no one has ever been punished for using those scripts.
 However, the use is at your own risk, of course.)